5 more Wisconsin prisoners die from COVID-19, bringing DOC's total to 10 deaths

 Support Local Journalism

 Five prisons had COVID-19 outbreaks totaling more than 100 active cases among inmates Wednesday: Waupun Correctional Institution with 395 cases; Redgranite Correctional Institution with 297; Stanley Correctional Institution with 241; Jackson Correctional Institution with 194; and Dodge Correctional Institution with 169.
-The case counts are similar to what DOC reported Monday for the outbreaks.
+The case counts are similar to what DOC reported Monday.

 Prisons with smaller active case counts Monday included Racine Correctional Institution/Sturtevant Transitional Facility with 73 active COVID-19 cases among inmates; Winnebago Correctional Center with 64; Chippewa Valley Correctional Treatment Facility with 59; Green Bay Correctional Institution with 58; Taycheedah Correctional Institution with 57; Oshkosh Correctional Institution with 38; and New Lisbon Correctional Institution with 31.